hyper-mage/codewars/README.md

 # codewars
-repo for some of my codewar solutions
+repo for some of my codewars solutions